-As expected, Fasterize offers traditional caching features to serve content more quickly instead of using origin servers and to cache the elements we optimize (which don’t exist on the original site).
+Fasterize offers HTTP caching features to serve content more quickly instead of using origin servers and to cache the elements we optimize (which don’t exist on the original site).
 By default, all static objects are cached.

 From the interface, you can:

-- easily define the cache lifespan for each page group.
+- Easily define the cache lifespan for each pages group.

 Our little extras

-As traditional caches don't come close to meeting our needs, we’ve made a few improvements:
+As HTTP cache doesn't come close to meeting our needs, we’ve made a few improvements:

 - The TCP layer of each of our servers is optimized (initcwnd, tcp_slow_start_after_idle).